 Have your say at Council, Cabinet and Committee Meetings

-Generally meetings of the Council and its Committees are open to the Public and there are a number of ways you can be involved at a meeting, such as by presenting either a petition or a deputation, asking a question or by commenting as part of a debate.
+Generally meetings of the Council and its Committees are open to the public and there are a number of ways you can be involved at a meeting, such as by presenting a petition, asking a question or by commenting as part of a debate.
 More details are mentioned below.

 The arrangements for having your say are set out in full in the Council’s Constitution at Council Procedure Rule 9, a link to the Constitution is included at the end of this article.